WEC-Sim/WEC-Sim/docs/_include/mooring.rst

 MoorDyn
 ^^^^^^^

-When the MoorDyn block is used, the user needs to initiate the mooring class by setting :code:`mooring = mooringClass('mooring name')` in the WEC-Sim input file (wecSimInputFile.m), followed by the number of mooring lines that are defined in MoorDyn (``mooring(1).moorDynLines = <Number of mooring lines>``)
+When a MoorDyn block is used, the user first needs to initiate the mooring class by setting :code:`mooring = mooringClass('mooring name')` in the WEC-Sim input file (wecSimInputFile.m), followed by setting :code:`mooring(i).moorDyn = 1` to initialize a MoorDyn connection.
+Each MoorDyn connection can consist of multiple lines and each line may have multiple nodes.
+The number of MoorDyn lines and nodes in each line should be defined as (``mooring(i).moorDynLines = <Number of mooring lines>``) and (``mooring(i).moorDynNodes(iLine) = <Number of mooring nodes in line>``), respectively.

-A mooring folder that includes a moorDyn input file (``lines.txt``) is required in the simulation folder.
+A mooring folder that includes a MoorDyn input file (``lines.txt``) is required in the simulation folder.
+The body and corresponding mooring attachment points are defined in the MoorDyn input file.
+MoorDyn handles the kinematic transform to convert the forces from the attachment points to the 6 degree of freedom force acting on the body's center of gravity.
+Thus, the mooring location should generally be left as the default (``[0 0 0]``).
+Any initial displacement of the body should also be added to the mooring connection in the `wecSimInputFile.m`.

 ..
 Note::
-    WEC-Sim/MoorDyn coupling only allows one mooring configuration in the simulation.
+    WEC-Sim/MoorDyn coupling now allows more than one mooring connnection (i.e., multiple MoorDyn Connection blocks) in the simulation, but there can only be one call to MoorDyn (i.e., one MoorDyn Caller block).

 .. _rm3_moordyn: